LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 The hallmark of a transaction.
 Override this static parameter with any number, keeping in mind that the first 10 types (0-9) are reserved for the default transactions.

+##### prepare

+> prepare(store: StateStorePrepare): Promise<void>

+Prepare the relevant information about the accounts, which will be accessible in the later steps during the `apply` and `undo` steps.

+##### validateAsset

+> validateAsset(): ReadonlyArray<TransactionError>

+Before a transaction reaches the apply step it gets validated.
+Check the transaction's asset correctness from the schema perspective (no access to StateStore here).
+Invalidate the transaction by pushing an error into the result array.

 ##### applyAsset

 > applyAsset(store: StateStore): ReadonlyArray<TransactionError>